 While food-based vitamins sound like a really good idea, many people have problems with food-based vitamins.
 There can be ingredients in them that cause some people problems.
 I personally am taking synthetic vitamins with a few food-based supplements and am getting flying colors on my hair mineral analysis and vitamin tests.

 In my first blog post about vitamins, I stated that synthetic vitamins should be avoided because they tax your immune system and are not well absorbed.
 In my research over the last year, I have found this to not be entirely the case.
-I am currently on a Nutritional Balancing program that uses synthetic vitamins and have seen my health greatly improve.
+I am currently on a Mineral Power program (formerly called Nutritional Balancing) that uses synthetic vitamins and have seen my health greatly improve.
 I have now switched to mainly food-based vitamins and I believe they are superior, but synthetics do work.
 Many healing programs use synthetic vitamins with fantastic results.
 My mineral levels have increased and I’ve experienced more vitality and energy — all from synthetics.